Jai0401/portfolio/README.md

 # Jaimin Godhani Portfolio

-This is my personal portfolio where I update my experiences, projects, and publications.
+This is my personal portfolio where I update my experiences and projects.
 I will try my best to actively update it.

 ## Designs Inspiration